munukoti97/Kalaha-AI-Game/Kalaha/Readme.txt

-Kalaha AI by Rahul Reddy Katiki Reddy

-We are aiming for grade B, as we implemented the following features:
+we implemented the following features:

 * MiniMax algorithm with depth-first search implemented
 * Iterative Deepening